kapouer/matchdom/README.md

 - node: node or text node
 - attr: attribute name (boolean attributes and DOMTokenList are supported)
-- tag: boolean wether the expression is in a tag name Since tag names	are case-insensitive, the expression must work in lowercase
+- tag: boolean wether the expression is in a tag name Since tag names are case-insensitive, the expression must work in lowercase, some filters cannot be used in tag names - it's usually avoidable.
 - root: the ancestor node passed to matchdom
 - hits: list of strings to process
 - index: the current index hits